 - How long is a typical session?

-- A session lasts an hour.
+- A session lasts for 55 minutes and I offer a double session (one hour 55 minutes).
 The first session will include filling in a client information sheet and medical questionnaire.
 After the treatment, I’ll be able to recommend a course of action.

 - How many sessions will I need?

 - It’s hard to say, since every person and problem is different and it depends on how your body responds to treatment.
 I can give you an indication of how many treatments you will need after the initial consultation and will give you exercises to do at home between sessions, which will help to speed up the process.